MMus

 Find out more about applying.

-EMI Production Music has published an album of music for film, TV and other media composed by Goldsmiths, University of London students.
+EMI Production Music has published an album of music for film, TV and other media composed by Goldsmiths students.

-Goldsmiths: Sounds One is a compilation album of 18 tracks composed by 15 students and recent graduates from Department of Music postgraduate programmes, including MMus Popular MusicMMus Creative Practice and MMus Composition.
+Goldsmiths: Sounds One is a compilation album of 18 tracks composed by 15 students and graduates from Department of Music postgraduate programmes, including MMus Popular MusicMMus Creative Practice.

-This album is the brainchild of Paul Sandell, EMIPM Content and Distribution Manager, and is co-produced by James Ewers, Associate Music Lecturer, and Ian Gardiner, Senior Lecturer and convenor for MMus module Composition and Moving Image Media.
+This album was the brainchild of Paul Sandell, EMIPM content and distribution manager, and is co-produced by James Ewers, associate music lecturer, and Ian Gardiner, Goldsmiths senior lecturer.

 The collection of tracks spans genres, including traditional piano and string-based classical styles (such as Naonis Sounds and Robert Aitken’s urgent Momentous), world-music tinged soundscapes (eg. Ged Flood and Matt Kirk’s Night Trip), modern ambient acoustic/electronic hybrid textures (Pete Wilson’s Gravitas) and synth and noise-heavy pieces (Jacob Cheetham’s Dronem).